EstelleGvl/unknownhands/pages/about.md

 This enables analysis of literacy, training, and audience beyond a single language label.

-# What’s available now
-  -	A beta site with project overview and early exempla.
-  -	A growing dataset of female scribes and their production.
-  -	Initial summary visualizations (counts over time, maps, etc.).

-Roadmap milestones and release notes are on the [Roadmap](/roadmap) page.

 # Ethics & care
 Unknown Hands is directed by Estelle Guéville (Yale University) with advice from colleagues in manuscript studies and digital humanities.
 See the [Team page](/team) for advisors, collaborators, and acknowledgments.